PatrickChenHZ/Pifan-steamlink-arm64/README.md

 Massive shout out to OPENFANS Community!

+# This repo is newly changed to public,but this repo is still a highly WIP(work in process) project, will provide developers with an IDEA, but not recommend normal end user to use

 This is storage repo of Pifan Community Steamlink Aarch64 Game Streaming Software.
 Based on Docker.
 Container Technology.

 This branch use Debian-buster as base image